jupyterlite/jupyterlite/docs/howto/configure/advanced/iframe.md

 ## Create a development environment and initialize the project

-It's a' "good practice to create a specific environment for the development of the extension.
+It's a good practice to create a specific environment for the development of the extension.
 Several methods are possible.
 Here we use [conda](https://conda.io/projects/conda/en/latest/index.html), a package and environment manager.
 The installation procedure for conda is [here](https://conda.io/projects/conda/en/latest/user-guide/install/index.html).

 Follow the [JupyterLab tutorial](https://jupyterlab.readthedocs.io/en/latest/extension/extension_tutorial.html#install-nodejs-jupyterlab-etc-in-a-conda-environment):